-The International Zone (formerly known as the Green Zone) is the heavily guarded diplomatic/government area of closed-off streets in central Baghdad where US occupation authorities live and work.
+The International Zone (formerly known as the Green Zone) was the heavily guarded diplomatic/government area of closed-off streets in central Baghdad where US occupation authorities live and work.
 The Green Zone in the central city includes the main palaces of former President Saddam Hussein.
 The area houses the civilian ruling authority run by the Americans and British and the offices of major US consulting companies.

-Part of the International Zone is said to have been "Uday's Playground" comprised of the Presidential Palace (now the U.S. Embassy Annex); numerous villas for Saddam's family, friends and former Baath party loyalists; an underground bunker (Believers Palace); the Tomb of the Unknown Soldier and Military History Museum; the new Baath party headquarters (unfinished); the Al-Rasheed Hotel; the Convention Center; and a large park including the much photographed crossed sabers and parade route.
+Part of the International Zone was said to have been "Uday's Playground" comprised of the Presidential Palace (now the U.S. Embassy Annex); numerous villas for Saddam's family, friends and former Baath party loyalists; an underground bunker (Believers Palace); the Tomb of the Unknown Soldier and Military History Museum; the new Baath party headquarters (unfinished); the Al-Rasheed Hotel; the Convention Center; and a large park including the much photographed crossed sabers and parade route.
 The International Zone was also home to Saddam's man-eating lions, which have since been moved to the Iraqi National Zoo.

 Due to the numerous Iraqi Interim Government entities occupying space within the Zone, traffic and population has increased.
-There is now a taxi service supported by the Iraqis working within the International Zone.
+There was a taxi service supported by the Iraqis working within the International Zone.
 Also, several independent local shops, including an Iraqi flea market provide an array of international and local Iraqi goods.

 The 14th of July Bridge reopened for the first time since the fall of Saddam's regime after a ribbon-cutting ceremony held 25 October 2003.
 The 14th of July Bridge serves as a major transportation artery which allows access to the northwestern part of Baghdad.
 Curiously, nobody thought of changing its name, which celebrates the inception of Baathist rule.
 Baghdad 's first suspension bridge links the Karkh and Karadah districts on the north and south side of Baghdad.
 It was damaged during the first Gulf War, but was never repaired by the former regime.
 Realizing it was unsafe for use, Coalition forces closed the bridge when they entered Baghdad in April 2003.
 The newly repaired bridge will alleviate traffic build-up and allow drivers a direct route across the Tigris River.
 When the bridge was closed, people had to spend an extra twenty minutes to drive around the river.
 A bomb attack in central Baghdad on 13 November 2003 prompted the coalition to close the Bridge.
-The 14th of July Street (Arbataash Tamuz Street) which runs over the 14th of July Bridge (Arbataash Tamuz Bridge) runs between the Presidential Palace and the New Presidential Palace, both of which are in use by the Coalition Provisional Authority.
+The 14th of July Street (Arbataash Tamuz Street) which runs over the 14th of July Bridge (Arbataash Tamuz Bridge) runs between the Presidential Palace and the New Presidential Palace, both of which were in use by the Coalition Provisional Authority.
 Closing the Bridge would seal a potential point of access into the heart of the Green Zone.

-The Green Zone is defended with coils of razor wire, chain-link fences, earthen berms and armed checkpoints.
-The area is defended by M1 Abrams tanks, Bradley fighting vehicles and HUMVEEs with .50 caliber machine guns on top.
+The Green Zone was defended with coils of razor wire, chain-link fences, earthen berms and armed checkpoints.
+The area was defended by M1 Abrams tanks, Bradley fighting vehicles and HUMVEEs with .50 caliber machine guns on top.
 The Green Zone appears under siege, with barriers, high concrete walls and checkpoints.
 US officials are rarely visible outside it, and rules for British personnel bar them from leaving it unless accompanied by four bodyguards and an armored vehicle.

 In an analysis on 01 September 2003 ["After Najaf: The Emerging Patterns of Combat in the Iraq War"] Anthony H. Cordesman stated that "a critical mistake [was] made by ORHA and carried on by the CPA by creating US security zones around US headquarters in central Baghdad.
 This has created a no go zone for Iraqis and has allowed the attackers to push the US into a fortress that tends to separate U.S. personnel from the Iraqis.
 This follows a broader pattern where terrorist know that attacks tend to push the US into locating in "force protection" enclaves and cut Americans off from the local population."